6 Levels of Friendships + Quotes

 “Evaluating the benefits and drawbacks of any relationship is your responsibility.
 You do not have to passively accept what is brought to you.
 You can choose.” ― Deborah Day

+This is a great stage to consider if you want deeper intimacy with a friend as well.
 At this stage, you should be testing the waters to see how comfortable you are with sharing your intimate thoughts, issues, and feelings.
 Never rush into giving someone your heart when you’re not sure they can take care of it properly.
 And the truth is, you may not be able to kindly deal with their issues… So, it works both ways!

 - you can have a great time with this type of friend